 There's no doubt that college can be expensive, and it's only natural to wonder whether a four-year degree is really worth the money.
 The truth is that some schools with private price tags can indeed pay the greatest returns.

 “There are lots of benefits to attending a top school like Lehigh, beyond an excellent academic experience.
 Those additional benefits include a supportive alumni network and a robust career services office,” said J. Leon Washington, vice provost of admissions and financial aid at Lehigh University in Bethlehem, PA.

-“These benefits pay off, resulting in higher job placement numbers, successful admissions into the top graduate and professional schools, and higher starting salaries for graduates.
+“These benefits pay off, resulting in higher job outcome numbers, successful admissions into the top graduate and professional schools, and higher starting salaries for graduates.
 In fact, Lehigh was in the top 15 on a list of best values in higher education, according to a study conducted by PayScale for Bloomberg BusinessWeek,” he added.
 To make sure that you're getting the best return on investment for your tuition dollars, it may pay to keep these tips in mind when conducting your college search:

-Brush up on your statistics.
-Check how many students graduate in four years and ask for the school's job placement numbers so you can see their outcomes.
+BRUSH UP ON YOUR STATISTICS.
+Check how many students graduate in four years and ask for the school's job outcome numbers so you can see their outcomes.
 How many students get jobs within six months of graduation?
 What are their average starting salaries?